rehierl/abstract-properties/14-x-types-of-scopes/14-0-pre-order-traces/1-0-order-embedding.md

 ## pattern-based overview

 Recall that the above node orders can be described using the following pattern-based descriptions.
-(Note that the trivial order only consists of a simple set of nodes, which is why it won't be visualized).
+(Note that the trivial order only consists of a simple set of nodes, which is why it will in general not be visualized).

 ```
          p           | tree-order: